-Where it is essential that the tribunal be shown important exhibits, they should be quoted, if they are short.
+If it is essential that the tribunal be shown important exhibits, they should be quoted, if they are short.
 But whatever you do, given today’s technology, be sure to provide your decision makers with an electronic version of your skeleton (or opening), which is hyperlinked to every important factual exhibit and legal authority - for ease of reference, highlight in yellow the relevant parts of those exhibits.

 There are exceptions to this rule.
 If the subject matter so demands, it can be right to show emotion.
 A fraud perpetrated on your client may, when you recount the facts, allow for a measure of anger: for emphasis, not for show.
-Again, this will be a matter of personal style, and how you can express yourself authentically.
+Again, this will be a matter of personal style and how you can express yourself authentically.
 It will also depend on the tribunal’s disposition whether an injection of emotion is effective.
 It certainly can be a powerful rhetorical tool to place a marker on an important aspect of the facts – but you must stay in control at all times and you must not overuse it, lest you appear overexcited and hence less credible.

-Roadmaps can be extremely effective in oral submissions, but often they are not used to best advantage.
-Simply listing the sequence of topics you intend to cover may help your arbitrators organize their notes, but it does little to sell your case.
-The most powerful roadmaps also set forth for each topic the important ‘take away’ point – the conclusion you wish the arbitrators to reach and the key reasoning underlying each conclusion.
+Road maps can be extremely effective in oral submissions, but often they are not used to best advantage.
+Simply listing the sequence of topics you intend to cover may help your arbitrators organise their notes, but it does little to sell your case.
+The most powerful road maps also set forth for each topic the important ‘take away’ point – the conclusion you wish the arbitrators to reach and the key reasoning underlying each conclusion.
 This can be done in a sentence or two per point.
-Consider the roadmap to be your ‘elevator speech’: if you had to summarise your case in the time it takes to rise from the lobby to the penthouse, how would you boil it down to its essence?
+Consider the road map to be your ‘elevator speech’: if you had to summarise your case in the time it takes to rise from the lobby to the penthouse, how would you boil it down to its essence?
 Try to give the tribunal a concise summary of what you wish it to remember about your case, and the building blocks you think it needs to write the award you wish to receive.
-Then, having introduced the key elements, make sure to return to each as you address it in more depth – and revert to them again in your conclusion, to help fix the critical steps even more securely in the arbitrators’ minds.– Jean Kalicki, Kalicki Arbitration
+Then, having introduced the key elements, make sure to return to each as you address it in more depth – and revert to them in your conclusion, to help fix the critical steps even more securely in the arbitrators’ minds.– Jean Kalicki, Kalicki Arbitration

 Consider how human attention tends to drift during any frontal lecture.
-Consider then how speaking fast makes it even less possible, let alone desirable, for the audience to follow with interest.
+Consider then how speaking quickly makes it even less possible, let alone desirable, for the audience to follow with interest.
 You can re-read a written sentence, unwieldy as it may be, to extract some meaning, but you cannot rewind the spoken word on the spot.
 True, there may well be a written transcript, and while this can be revisited by the tribunal at a later stage, your opening statement needs to take immediate effect, to open the tribunal’s mind for the evidence to follow.
-Add to all of this the particulars of the tribunal: their age, perhaps, or the fact that English is not their native language.
-Keep your language simple, and your pace measured.
-Your pace should also be varied.
+Add to all this the particulars of the tribunal: their age, perhaps, or the fact that English is not their native language.
+Keep your language simple and your pace measured.
+Your pace should also be varied, though.
 Monotony loses attention; variation attracts it.